-- 6.1 The ANSSP/ANWSP/ANRSP are single-field Swiss-style tournaments consisting of 7 x 14-board matches. - 6.1.1 The 14-board matches are played in one segment with 98 minutes allotted to the start of the last board.
-Play will commence on Thursday and Friday at 10.00am, with other matches scheduled for 12.00 noon, 2.30pm and 4.30pm. - 6.2 The ANOT is a single-field Swiss-style tournament consisting of nine 16-board matches with a final of four 14-board stanzas played with screens.
+- 6.1 The ANOSP/ANSSP/ANWSP/ANRSP are single-field Swiss-style tournaments consisting of 7 x 14-board matches. - 6.1.1 The 14-board matches are played in one segment.
+Play will commence on Thursday and Friday at 10.00am, with other matches scheduled for 12.00 noon, 2.30pm and 4.30pm (Thursday only). - 6.2 The ANOT and ANRT will be single-field Swiss-style tournaments consisting of nine 16-board matches.
+For the ANOT, there will be a final of four 14-board stanzas played with screens.
+If there are insufficient teams to make up an independent field for the ANRT, the TO and CTD may elect to combine both fields, with the highest placed registered Restricted Team being declared the winners of this category. - 6.3 The 16-board matches of the ANOT/ANRT are played in one segment.
+Commencing times for sessions and rounds are: